kadinche/Kassets/Documentation/docs/3-kassets-core/command.md

 # Command

-Implementation of [Command pattern](https://gameprogrammingpatterns.com/command.html), utilizing `ScriptableObject` as an alternative to an `Interface`.
+The `CommandCore` class in Kassets is an implementation of the [Command pattern](https://gameprogrammingpatterns.com/command.html), using `ScriptableObject` as an alternative to an `Interface`.
-The `CommandCore` class itself is an abstract class, so an implementation is required.
+The base class `CommandCore` is abstract, meaning that you'll need to provide a concrete implementation for it to function.
-Can be useful for one-way execution, i.e. logging.
+This pattern can be particularly effective in scenarios where you only need actions to be executed in a singular direction, such as logging events or commands, where there is no need for a response.

-Command has no ready-to-use base class, but you can get one for logging from the sample.
+There isn't a predefined base class for `Command`, but you can access a sample one for logging.